UWTSD Home - Study With Us - Postgraduate Courses - Music Business (MA)

 Applicants who do not fully satisfy the general criteria will be considered if they are able to demonstrate that they are capable of successfully undertaking and completing the programme at the required standard.
 Eligibility will be determined by means of an interview.
 Applicants who have been taught and assessed in languages other than English should have the English language equivalent to IELTS 6.0.

-Currently, this course is open to UK and EU students, and any international students not on Tier 4 visas.
+Currently, this course is open to UK and EU students, and any international students not on Student Visas.

 Any additional software or hardware music equipment you might want to purchase, but all equipment is provided at Tileyard Education's facilities.

 You may be eligible for funding to help support your study.
 To find out about scholarships, bursaries and other funding opportunities that are available please visit our Scholarships and Bursaries section.